+I wish I had known how to stop worrying!
 I can remember the day.
-Hardly able to contain my emotion any longer, I jumped off the yellow school bus and ran for the house, a 12 year old facing ruin.
+Hardly able to contain my emotion any longer, I jumped off the yellow school bus and ran for the house, a 12 year old “facing ruin.”

-I had just attended English or Creative Writing class – I can’t remember which now, and we had been informed by our teacher that anyone who wrote a run-on sentence (one that was way too long), would get an automatic F no matter how good the paper was.
+I had just attended English or Creative Writing class – don’t remember which now, and we had been informed by our teacher that anyone who wrote a run-on sentence (one that was way too long), would get an automatic F no matter how good the paper was.

-I was in knots.
+My stomach was in knots.
 “I’m going to get an F,” sobbed my little perfectionist self.
-“I am sure this will happen to me!”
+“This, for sure, will happen to me!”

 I loved school and I loved doing well in it.
 I was a good student.
-I was good at writing – there was no way I was going to fall into this trap of failure.
-But in my young, hysterical head, my “plane had already gone down in flames.”
+Writing was a breeze for me.
+There was no way I was going to fall into this trap of failure.
+But in my young, hysterical head, my “plane had already gone down in smoke.”

 It all sounds so silly now, and yet, I would never make light of my own or someone else’s worries at any age.
 They can seem so real and so hard.

-But it’s good to remember an oft quoted line of a French philosopher, Michel de Montaigne.
-It is said that he is the author of this quote, “My life has been filled with terrible misfortunes, most of which never happened.”
+But it’s good to call to mind an often quoted line of a French philosopher, Michel de Montaigne.
+It is said that he’s the author of this line, “My life has been filled with terrible misfortunes, most of which never happened.”